Purdue-ECE264-002-Fall2024-stage/HW02-CountChar/README.md

 Submission Instructions
 =======================
-Zip up only filechar.c for each part using the zip command from previous homeworks.
+Zip up only filechar.c for each part using the zip command and submit on gradescope.
-The name of the zip file itself does not matter.
-You must submit to ALL 3 Gradescope assignments.

-The reason for the third assignment is to test things like memory leakages and edge cases that are not present in the first two submissions.

-**Important**: This assignment has 3 parts.
-The first part has you implement the `countChar` function.
-The second part has you implement the `printCounts` function.
-The last part has you combine your code from the first two parts.
-You MUST only include those functions needed in the submission.
-For example, do not submit a `printCounts` function in the first part of the homework, as this will break the autograder.
-For part 2, do not submit a `countChar` function, as this will break the autograder.